arcalot/arcalot.github.io/docs/arcaflow/concepts/typing.md

 The typing system supports the following data types.

 - **Objects** are key-value pairs where the keys are always a fixed set of strings and values are of various types declared for each key.
 They are similar to classes in most programming languages.
 Fields in objects can be *optional*, which means they will have no value (commonly known as `null`, `nil`, or `None`), or a default value.
+- **OneOf** are a special type that is a union of multiple objects, distinguished by a special field called the discriminator.
 - **Lists** are a sequence of values of the same type.
 The value type can be any of the other types described in this section.
 List items must always have a value and cannot be empty (`null`, `nil`, or `None`).
 - **Maps** are key-value pairs that always have fixed types for both keys and values.
 Maps with mixed keys or values are not supported.
 Map keys can only be strings, integers, or enums.
 Map keys and values must always have a value and cannot be empty (`null`, `nil`, or `None`).
 - **Enums** are either strings or integers that can take only a fixed set of values.
 Enums with mixed value types are not supported.